 Just simply not true.
 Natural light is what it is.
 It’s not all bad.
 It may not be as convenient as artificial, but it’s real, it’s free.
 It’s the good stuff.

 We tend to have the mindset that change is bad.
-Natural light can change quickly for sure, but your ability to adapt with it is what produces consistent results.
+Natural light can change quickly for sure, but your ability to adapt to it is what produces consistent results.
 In each moment, the light has the ability to be different.

 In every moment we have the chance to capture something new.
 Photography is all about problem-solving.
 See it as part of the process and you’ll reap the rewards.